Creating and Managing Events on Action Network

 Relatedly, some of you may actually see you have even more guests than your RSVP limit.
 That’s likely because the last person to sign up for your event said they’d bring some guests.
 So, if they said they’d bring 3 guests, you’d end up at 3 over your limit.

-The best way to connect with other local volunteers is to join your District Google Group and send out an email letting people know about your event.
-Click here to join the group for your District.
+The best way to connect with other local volunteers is to join local groups and send out an email letting people know about your event.
+Click here to join a group